Network-Aware Optimization of Distributed Learning for Fog Computing: Related Work

-In classical distributed learning, multiple ``workers'' each compute a gradient or parameter value on their own local data.
-These results are aggregated at a central server, and updated parameter values are sent back to the workers to begin another round of local computations.
-In the federated learning framework, devices instead perform a \emph{series} of local updates between aggregations, and send their resulting model parameters to the server~\cite{dutta2018slow,konevcny2016federated,mcmahan2017communication}.
+In classical distributed learning, ``workers'' each compute a parameter value from their local data.
+These results are aggregated at a central server, and updated parameter values are sent to the workers for the next round of local computations.
+Several works have considered how network topologies can affect ML training.
+Specifically,~\cite{he2018cola} optimizes decentralized training of linear models when workers exchange parameters with their neighbors instead of a central server, while \cite{predd2009collaborative} studied D2D (device-to-device) message passing that emulates global communications with a server, and~\cite{Tang2019DistributedLO} optimizes performance when communications can fail.
+In fog networks, devices may not have the resources to send updates to a server at every time period~\cite{wang2019adaptive}, so we focus on the newer federated learning methodology for distributed model training.

+Devices in federated learning perform a \emph{series} of local updates between aggregations, and send their resulting model updates to the server~\cite{dutta2018slow,konevcny2016federated,mcmahan2017communication}.
 This framework preserves user privacy by keeping data at local devices~\cite{shokri2015privacy} and reduces the amount of communication between devices and the central server.

-Since its proposition in \cite{mcmahan2017communication}, federated learning has generated significant research interest; see \cite{kairouz2019advances} for a comprehensive survey.
-Compared to traditional distributed learning, federated learning introduces two new challenges: firstly, data may not be identically and independently distributed as devices locally generate the samples they process; and secondly, in fog/edge networks, devices may have limited ability to carry out and communicate local updates due to resource constraints.
-Many works have attempted to address the first challenge; for instance, \cite{zhao2018federated} showed that sharing small subsets of user data can yield significant gains in model accuracy, and \cite{smith2017federated} trains user-specific models under a multi-task learning framework to fuse these individual models together.
-When the devices attempt to learn a single model, recent efforts have considered optimizing the frequency of parameter aggregations according to a fixed budget of network and computing resources~\cite{wang2019adaptive}, or adopting a peer-to-peer framework in which parameter updates are shared with neighboring devices instead of a central server~\cite{neglia2019role}.
+Since its proposition in \cite{mcmahan2017communication}, federated learning has generated significant research interest; see \cite{rahman2020survey} for a comprehensive survey.
+Compared to traditional distributed learning, federated learning introduces two new challenges: firstly, data may not be identically and independently distributed as devices locally generate the samples they process; and secondly, in fog/edge networks, devices may have limited ability to perform and communicate local updates due to resource constraints.
+Many works have attempted to address the first challenge; for instance, \cite{smith2017federated} trains user-specific models within a multi-task learning framework, while \cite{zhao2018federated} showed that sharing small subsets of user data can significantly increase the accuracy of a single model.
+Recent efforts have also considered optimizing the frequency of parameter aggregations according to a fixed budget of network and computing resources~\cite{wang2019adaptive}, or adopting a peer-to-peer decentralized learning framework~\cite{neglia2019role}.